-Why don’t you get acquainted with this overview and find your own path through its elements.
-We are convinced that it will help you and any interested party you may meet in the future to summarize, what the IDS ecosystem is for, and why it’s approach to granting Data Sovereignty, interoperability, ease of adoption and use, and the whole at low transaction cost is so unique.
+Get acquainted with this overview and find your own path through the elements.
+This overview is helpful in bringing insight and understanding to the reader as it encapsulates the entire meaning of the IDS ecosystem and why its approach to granting data sovereignty, interoperability, ease of adoption and use, and the low transaction cost is so unique.

 Compliance to IDS reference architecture for components & organizations